tianyingw/tianyingw.github.io/Talks.md

 ## 2024 ##

-40. Joint Statistical Meetings, Portland, OR (08/2024)
+41. Joint Statistical Meetings, Portland, OR (08/2024)

-39. The 7th International Conference on Econometrics and Statistics (EcoSta 2024), Beijing (08/2024)
+40. The 7th International Conference on Econometrics and Statistics (EcoSta 2024), Beijing (08/2024)

+39. Joint Conference on Statistics and Data Science in China (JCSDS), Yunnan (07/2024)

 38. 2024 ICSA China Conference, Wuhan (06/2024)